Neolog Judaism: Religious strife

 In 1851, a new challenge appeared before Löw and his circle.
-The modern Orthodox Azriel Hildesheimer arrived from Prussia to serve as rabbi of Eisenstadt, bringing with him the philosophy of Torah im Derech Eretz.
+The Modern Orthodox founder Azriel Hildesheimer arrived from Prussia to serve as rabbi of Eisenstadt, bringing with him the philosophy of Torah im Derech Eretz.
 While the Neologs did not perceive the "Old Orthodoxy" of Moses Sofer's disciples as a potent competitor for the loyalty of the educated Jews, Hildesheimer signaled a different approach.
 Neolog publications, especially Löw's Ben Chananja, launched constant tirades against the "Pest of Neo-Orthodoxy", castigating the Eisenstadt rabbi for merely presenting a shallow facade of modernity.
 His school, which introduced secular studies, was condemned as a "Polish yeshiva under a different name".

 The Neologs and Hildesheimer often came to public dispute, with the most important taking place in 1863, after Heinrich Graetz was sued for dismissing the traditional concept of a personal Messiah.
 The affair occurred at a time in which the rift between the modern Orthodox in Germany and Zecharia Frankel's Positive-Historical School was widening.
-While many still regarded him as an ally, his 1859 treatise Darche ha-Mischna ("Ways of the Mishna") was severely condemned by Samson Raphael Hirsch.
+While many still regarded him as an ally, his 1859 treatise Darche ha-Mischna ("Ways of the Mishnha") was severely condemned by Samson Raphael Hirsch.

 Hildesheimer, who was bothered that public opinion did not perceive a difference between both groups in regards to observance, used the Graetz controversy to prove the existence of a dogmatic chasm.
-He had hundreds of rabbis sign a petition against the historian, denouncing him for violating one of Maimonides' 13 Principles of Faith, a belief in the Messiah, and for doubting the integrity of Scripture.
+He had hundreds of rabbis sign a petition against the historian, denouncing him for violating one of Maimonides' 13 principles of faith, a belief in the Messiah, and for doubting the integrity of Scripture.
 The Neologs, on the other hand, rallied behind Graetz, stating the incident proved that Hildesheimer was rejecting modern Biblical research.
 By the 1860s, constant conflict between conservative and liberal elements was prevalent in many communities.